-Trimline recovery collars offer a comfortable alternative to the old-fashioned, plastic Elizabethan-style collars most people are familiar with.
-If you don't know what a recovery collar is used for or you are looking for something better than the plastic "lampshade," you will appreciate learning more about Trimline's flexible cloth collars.
+Trimline canine recovery collars offer a comfortable alternative to the old-fashioned, plastic Elizabethan dog collars.
+If you don't know what vets use recovery collars for or you want something better than the plastic "lampshade," learn more about these flexible cloth collars in this interview.

 Trimline Canine Recovery Collars Interview with Albert and Steve Benbaset